industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

     │       │   index.html
     ```

-2. In order to succefully upload this application to your IEM, you need to modify the provided shell script.
-You can do this by setting several enviroment variables in the beginning of [script](../src/script.sh) by modifying variables in angle brackets:
+2. In order to successfully upload this application to your IEM, you need to modify the provided shell script.
+You can do this by setting several environment variables in the beginning of [script](../src/script.sh) by modifying variables in angle brackets:

     ```bash
     export IE_URL="https://<ip>:9443"